caprica/sfa/README.md

  - Java 11
  - Project Lombok, to reduce boilerplate - Lombok really is a very fine library
  - Simple mechanism to seed the database with sample data
+ - Build/deploy with Docker and Docker Compose (example specification files provided in the project home directory)

  This is an _example_ application, and as such there are *some* tests implemented but test coverage is considerably short of 100%.